CD47|Proteinase K|EGFR|BCMA|PD-L1|CD276|ACE2|TMPRSS2|Exosome Isolation Kits

 Figure 3.
 The structure of Fc gamma receptors

-As the figure 3 shows, FcγRI binds to IgG more strongly than all of other FcγRs (FcγRII or FcγRIII) do.
-FcγRI also has an extracellular portion composed of three immunoglobulin (Ig)-like domains, one more domain than others.
+As the figure 3 shows, FcγRI binds to IgG more strongly than FcγRII or FcγRIII does.
+FcγRI has an extracellular portion composed of three immunoglobulin (Ig)-like domains, one more domain than others.
 This characteristic allows FcγRI to bind a signal IgG molecule (or monomer).
 But please note that all of FcγRs must bind multiple IgG molecules within an immune complex to be activated.
-Among of FcγRs, FcγRI, FcγRIIa, FcγRIIc and FcγRIIIa possess a classic cytoplasmic ITAM signaling domain, and can stimulate immune effector-cell activation.
-As a counterpoint to the activating FcgRs, FcgRIIb possesses a cytoplasmic ITIM [4].
+Among of FcγRs, FcγRI, FcγRIIa, FcγRIIc and FcγRIIIa possess a classic cytoplasmic ITAM (immunoreceptor tyrosine-based activation motif) signaling domain and can activate effector immune cell.
+As a counterpoint to the activating FcγRs, FcγRIIb being the only inhibitory FcγR possesses a cytoplasmic ITIM (immunoreceptor tyrosine-based inhibitory motif) that mediates signaling activity [6].
 In the following Table 1, we compare the features of all FcγRs to each other.

 Table 1.
 The feature of Fc gamma receptors